Barolo Castiglione 2013

 Grapes: 100% Nebbiolo

-Aging: The wine is then aged for 24 months in casks.
-The wine was blended in stainless steel tanks 8 months before bottling.
+Aging: The wine is aged for 24-30 months in oak and then all parcels are carefully blended before bottling.

 Food Pairings: Hearty stew, wild game, roasted red meats and cheeses.

 Total Acidity: 5,72 g/l